Royal London Militia: World War I

 On the outbreak of war on 4 August 1914 the battalion mobilised at Artillery Place and the men reported daily to Finsbury Barracks until 8 August when a 100-strong party marched to Guildhall to hand over the colours to the Lord Mayor for safekeeping.
 The battalion then entrained with a strength of 18 officers and 750 other ranks (ORs) under the command of Lt-Col George Cockerill (CO since 30 March) for its war station at Falmouth, Cornwall.
 Here it carried out the dual tasks of garrison duty and preparing reinforcement drafts of regular reservists, special reservists, recruits and returning wounded for the regular battalions serving overseas.
-It probably assisted in the formation of 16th (Reserve) Battalion, Royal Fusiliers, at Falmouth from Kitchener's Army volunteers on 2 October 1914.
+It formed 16th (Reserve) Battalion, Royal Fusiliers, at Falmouth from Kitchener's Army volunteers in October 1914 (see below).
 During this period Lt-Col Cockerill was transferred to a post in Military Intelligence and Maj R.S.I.
 Hesketh was promoted to take over command.

 In July 1916 the battalion was sent to France to join the British Expeditionary Force (BEF) on the Western Front, landing at Le Havre on 24 July.
 Three days later (together with the infantry battalion of the HAC and the 1st Artists Rifles of the Territorial Force, and the 4th (Extra Reserve) Battalion, Bedfordshire Regiment, another SR battalion) it joined 190th Brigade in 63rd (Royal Naval) Division.
 The Royal Naval Division had been formed from surplus Royal Navy (RN) reservists and Royal Marines (RM) on the outbreak of war and had taken part in the Defence of Antwerp and the Gallipoli campaign.
 In April 1916 the division was transferred to the War Office, taking the number of a disbanded 63rd Division, and was transported to the Western Front, where it was reorganised with one army brigade (190th) and two RN/RM brigades.